theMMRF/docs-vlab/docs/mmrf-resources/about.md

 The Virtual Lab platform leverages Gen3 software, which is licensed under an Apache 2.0 license.

-This permissive license allows the MMRF to build upon Gen3's open0source foundation while extending the platform with myeloma-specific datasets, visualizations, and analytical tools.
+This permissive license allows the MMRF to build upon Gen3's open source foundation while extending the platform with myeloma-specific datasets, visualizations, and analytical tools.

 The full text of the Apache 2.0 license is available here (https://github.com/apache/.github/blob/main/LICENSE).